gs-yoon/gs-yoon.github.io/project.md

 The goal of the competition is to design autonomous model car that traces correct lines and avoid obstacles.

-First, I developed almost H/W ( power supply system, sensing system ) with Tri-core MCU.
+First, I developed almost H/W ( power supply system, sensing system ) with Tri-core MCU.<br>
 Sececond, I designed object detection with image processing and steering controller with the Stanely method.
 Especially for image processing, I had to make my own filter for line scan image.
 It was not able to detect with well-known filters because of extreme noise and the very low disparity between lines and not lines.
 So, I mainley made a filtering model that catches features of the line as the following formula.
 A following image is the result of filtering.
 <a href="{{ site.baseurl}}/autocar/"> 　More </a>